 The Crown Family Center for Jewish and Israel Studies is proud to announce that five of our faculty were selected by students in the recently released Associated Student Government (ASG) 2012-2013 Faculty Honor Roll.
 Our noted faculty include: Mira Balberg, Religious Studies; Danny Cohen, School of Education; Marcia Gealy, Comparative Literary Studies and The Writing Program; Elie Rekhess, History; Ken Seeskin, Philosophy and Religious Studies.
 Congratulations to our faculty!

-The Israel Studies Inaugural Conference, The Zionist Ideal in Israeli Culture: Dream and Reality, will be held on November 17-19, 2013.
-Program and details coming soon.
+The Zionist Ideal in Israeli Culture: Dream and Reality, The Israel Studies Inaugural Conference, was held on November 17-19, 2013.

-We are proud to announce that Natalie Bergner, a Jewish Studies major and rising senior, has been awarded a prestigious Katherine L. Krieghbaum research scholarship by WCAS for 2013.
+We are proud to announce that Natalie Bergner, a Jewish Studies major and current senior, has been awarded a prestigious Katherine L. Krieghbaum research scholarship by WCAS for 2013.
 Congratulations Natalie!

-We are delighted to announce that for only the second time in its history American Oriental Society has awarded the Franz Rosenthal Prize in Islamics and Semitics to Professor Emeritus Jacob Lassner.
+We are delighted to announce that the American Oriental Society has awarded the Franz Rosenthal Prize in Islamics and Semitics to Professor Emeritus Jacob Lassner.
+The prize has only been awarded twice since its creation.
 Lassner specializes in medieval Near Eastern History with an emphasis on urban structures, political culture and the background to Jewish-Muslim relations

 About the Center